Thrush During Pregnancy – Vaginal Thrush Symptoms And Treatments

 Thrush Treatments – Over The Counter Remedies

 If you choose a pharmaceutical solution, this may work fine, but be aware that some types of anti-fungal preparations may not work for you, e.g. if you have no relief from Canesten, it doesn’t mean another brand like Nilstat won’t work.
 They have slightly different constituents, so it may be a matter of finding what works at the time.
-If nothing is working, you need to look at the possibility of it not being thrush but another infection instead.
-Your lowered immune system may be the underlying cause, especially if you aren’t eating as well as you should or have a diet high in sugar and/or processed foods, especially the white flours (white bread, pastries, cake, biscuits).
-In which case it is important to focus on diet and boosting your immune system, naturally, with juicing, lots of vegetables (especially the green leafy kind) and fruits and of course, protein.
-Try replacing cooking oils with organic virgin coconut oil, which is a natural anti-fungal and anti-bacterial product.
+If nothing is working, you need to look at the possibility of it not being thrush but another problem instead.
+Your lowered immune system may be the underlying cause, especially if you aren’t eating as well as you should or have a diet high in sugar and/or processed foods, including the white flours (white bread, pastries, cake, biscuits).
+In which case it is important to focus on diet and boosting your immune system, naturally, with juicing, lots of vegetables (especially the dark green kind) and some fruit and of course, protein.
+Replacing cooking oils with organic virgin coconut oil, which is a natural anti-fungal and anti-bacterial – its brilliant stuff.

 If you are in your first trimester, your carer will be least likely to want to prescribe you something for thrush.
 Here are some suggestions below if you cannot take any medication or if you’re looking for a natural remedy.